Vengeance: Night of Champions: Main event matches

-Edge defended the World Heavyweight Championship against Batista at the event.
+Edge defended SmackDown!'s World Heavyweight Championship against Batista at the event.

 The seventh match was between Edge and Batista for the World Heavyweight Championship.
 This was a Last Chance match, meaning if Batista lost, he could not get another shot at the World Heavyweight Championship as long as Edge was champion.
 Batista originally won the match by disqualification after Edge executed a low blow; however, SmackDown!
 General Manager Theodore Long restarted the match with the stipulation that Edge could lose the title by disqualification.
 Edge won the match after Batista was counted out, thus retaining the title, and with the match stipulation, Batista would be unable to challenge for the World Heavyweight Championship as long as Edge was the champion.
 After the match, in complete frustration, Batista attacked Edge and performed a Batista Bomb on him outside of the ring onto the ground before leaving him with the title.

 The eighth match was Melina against Candice Michelle for the WWE Women's Championship.
 After a back and forth match, Michelle executed a spinning heel kick on Melina to win the Women's Championship.

 The main event, billed as the "WWE Championship Challenge", saw John Cena defending the WWE Championship against King Booker, Bobby Lashley, Mick Foley, and Randy Orton.
 Throughout the match, all five men gained an advantage over one-another at one or more spots.
 One spot in the match saw Lashley dive over the top rope onto the other four competitors.
 Towards the end of the match, Cena executed an FU on Lashley through an announce table.
 Cena won the match and retained the title after pinning Foley following an FU.